jasonribble/cardano-recipe/README.md

 scp -P <PORT_NUM> user@example.host.or.ip.com:/home/cardano/transfer.tar.gz .
 ```

 Then copy this file to a 2nd USB (not the one with the OS on it.).
-It is also suggested to have a copy of this README.md file to provide an easy way to copy the comments.
+It is also suggested to have a copy of this README.md.
+It provides an easy way to copy the commands.

 With a USB, transfer to the air-gapped device.
 If using tails, make sure to have persistance and admin password enabled.